 Promoting upward mobility in partnership with state and local governments: The intersection of gender, race, health, and poverty alleviation

-This blog post is part two of three in a series on how state and local governments in the United States can promote upward mobility in their communities.
+This blog post is part two of three in a series (see posts one and three) on how state and local governments in the United States can promote upward mobility in their communities.
 It is part of J-PAL North America’s work to develop a learning agenda that summarizes the core research priorities from state and local governments and provides guidance for concrete action.

 State and local governments are well positioned to pioneer new strategies for reducing poverty and promoting upward mobility.
 In the first post in this blog series, we provided an overview of the themes that emerged from research proposals submitted by state and local governments to J-PAL’s State and Local Innovation Initiative over the past five years.
 These proposals identified critical knowledge gaps in addressing pressing policy challenges.
 In this post, we take a closer look at two of these policy areas: health and wellness, and gender and race.